Why More Women Than Ever Are Getting Their Vaginas Done

 Dr. Sharon Giese is one of the most sought-after cosmetic surgeons in New York City.
-Focusing mostly on aesthetic procedures, Giese has been known for her excellent work, leaving women looking natural and refreshed instead of pinned and plucked—and moreover, for her signature alternative to the facelift, “.”
+Focusing mostly on aesthetic procedures, Giese has been known for her excellent work, leaving women looking natural and refreshed instead of pinned and plucked—and moreover, for her signature alternative to the facelift, “the Natural Lift.”
 However, Giese also does labiaplasty, a surgery that tightens the look of the labia and has become increasingly popular in the last five years.

 “No one wants to advertise that they have had anything done,” says Giese over the phone.
 With other procedures, she says, her clean work has come back to bite her; her clients are not walking advertisements for her practice.
 However, with labiaplasty—or “vaginal rejuvenation,” or “a facelift for the vagina”—women aren’t exactly flaunting their refreshed vulva as though it were a nose job anyway.

 Today, labiaplasty and vaginal rejuvenation are in high demand, and not just for women who are post-menopausal or post-childbirth.
 According to a UK study, interest in vaginal rejuvenation increased by 109 percent in 2012.
 In 2013 more than 5,000 labiaplasties were performed in the United States alone, demonstrating a 44 percent increase in actual procedures performed in just one year.